BrandonU27/rust-password-gen/README.md

 # Brandon's Simple Rust Password Generate

+First Simple Rust Program.
-This project aims to teach me the Rsut programming language adn Slint GUI while creating a useful tool for generating strong passwords.
+This project aims to teach me the Rust programming language and Slint GUI while creating a useful tool for generating strong passwords.
 It's a personal project made for educational purposes.

 ## Features
 - User can select the length of the generated password